 In some countries, the Import of Record must be pre-registered with the customs department.

 Who would use IoR and EoR Services?

 Mouse & Bear Solutions are more than import or export consultants or an Import Management Company.
 Any business trading or moving IT equipment that falls under restricted dual use items, or do not have the facility in country to complete the customs compliance requirements, would use us.
-The IT Channel vendor / distributor / reseller / managed service provide or OEM could use Mouse & Bear Solutions to offer another layer of value to their clients; that of International Trade Compliance.
-End users could use us directly having bought IT hardware for a global roll out and now need to ensure it gets there having met the correct import preparation and approvals and and that the import or export documentation is not a cuase for delay.
+The IT Channel vendor / distributor / reseller / managed service provider or OEM could use Mouse & Bear Solutions to offer another layer of value to their clients; that of International Trade Compliance.
+End users could use us directly having bought IT hardware for a global roll out and now need to ensure it gets there having met the correct import preparation and approvals and that the import or export documentation is not a cause for delay.